QuantaDynamo/Settlers-of-Catan/README.md

 **Objective:** The first player to receive 10 Victory Points wins the game

 **Set-Up:**
 At the start of every turn, a player should roll the dice.
 The dice roll corresponds to one or two tiles on the board; resources from those tiles will be added to the player’s resource list.
 To roll, a player should type **roll**.
+Typically, Catan is played where a player can build as many settlements and roads and buy as many development cards as they wish per turn, but they can only play one development card per turn.
+Players should do their best to adhere to this rule throughout the duration of the game.

 **Construction:**